Fun Facts About Jupiter: The Biggest Planet in the Solar System

 How many moons does Jupiter have?

 Jupiter has 95 moons.
 Most of them are small — about 60 satellites are less than 10 km (6.2 mi) in diameter.
-As of 2023, Jupiter is losing to Saturn on the number of satellites; according to NASA, the ringed planet has 146 moons.
+As of 2024, Jupiter is losing to Saturn in terms of the number of satellites; according to NASA, the ringed planet has 146 moons.

 What are the names of Jupiter's 4 largest moons?

 Jupiter’s four largest moons are Io, Europa, Ganymede, and Callisto.
-They’re called the Galilean satellites after their discoverer and are as remarkable as Jupiter itself.
+They’re called the Galilean moon after their discoverer and are as remarkable as Jupiter itself.

 Does Jupiter have rings?